There are no minimal effectively inseparable theories: Introduction

+If there is a minimal {\sf EI} theory, then such a theory is distinguished and could be viewed as a canonical theory of incompleteness.
+But we show that there are no minimal {\sf EI} theories w.r.t. interpretability.
+The construction of weak {\sf EI} theories in this paper uses purely logical methods.
+The research on concrete incompleteness seeks for concrete true arithmetic statements from classical mathematics which are not provable in $\mathbf{PA}$.
+Both the research on meta-mathematics of arithmetic and the research on concrete incompleteness reveal that the incompleteness phenomenon is ubiquitous in both abstract formal theories and concrete mathematical theories.

 This paper is structured as follows.
-In Section 2, we introduce the basic notions and results we use in the paper.
-In Section 3, we prove that there are no minimal {\sf tEI} theories w.r.t. interpretation.
-In Section 4, we prove that there are no minimal {\sf EI} theories w.r.t. interpretation.
-In Section 5, we prove that {\sf tEI} is equivalent with {\sf EI}.
+In Section 2, we introduce basic notions and results we use in the paper.
+In Section 3, we prove that there are no minimal {\sf tEI} theories w.r.t. interpretability: for any {\sf tEI} theory $T$, we can effectively find a theory which is {\sf tEI} and strictly weaker than $T$ w.r.t. interpretability.
+By a theorem due to Marian B. Pour-EI, we show that {\sf tEI} is equivalent with {\sf EI}.
+As a corollary, there are no minimal {\sf EI} theories w.r.t. interpretability.
+In Section 4, we prove that there are no minimal finitely axiomatizable {\sf EI} theories w.r.t. interpretability.